 Are you starting a business or purchasing an existing business?
-The attorneys at Hannah Sheridan and Cochran have nearly forty-five years of combined experience in navigating the legal challenges that North Carolina businesses face.
+The attorneys at Hannah Sheridan and Cochran have over fifty years of combined experience in navigating the legal challenges that North Carolina businesses face.
 We regularly assist clients with everything from selecting the best business entity type for their needs to ensuring continued compliance with complex state laws.
 We are well-versed in contract law and routinely guide clients through contract negotiations and drafting, as well as contract and business disputes.

 - Filing legal documents with the North Carolina Secretary of State